ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-hcsr04.rst

 HC-SR04 Sonar Rangefinder
 =========================

-The HC-SR04 Sonar is a very inexpensive, short range (up to 2m) range finder primarily designed for indoor use but which has been successfully used outdoors on Copter.
-It does provide more consistent height control below 2m than many barometers.
+The HC-SR04 sonar is an inexpensive but short range (only up to 2m) range finder primarily designed for indoor use but which has been successfully used outdoors on Copter.
+The very short range makes it of limited use.

 .. image:: ../../../images/hcsr04.jpg